ncthbrt/rebcrypt/README.md

 # Rebcrypt

-This is a simple wrapper around [nobe bcrypt](https://github.com/kelektiv/node.bcrypt.js) for bucklescript and reason.
+This is a simple wrapper around [node bcrypt](https://github.com/kelektiv/node.bcrypt.js) for bucklescript and reason.
 Please reference the `__tests__` folder and `Recrypt.rei` for usage.

 # Getting Started